stellalph/PM-PORTFOLIO/README.md

 ### UPDATED RESUME

-The updated resume as mentioned can be retrieved by clicking on the [RESUME](https://drive.google.com/file/d/14OJbyFC8qyn0dJe3jUYV2ukX46gtuRGH/view?usp=sharing)button of the deployed application of the portfolio.
+The updated resume as mentioned can be retrieved by clicking on the [RESUME](https://drive.google.com/file/d/14OJbyFC8qyn0dJe3jUYV2ukX46gtuRGH/view?usp=sharing) button of the deployed application of the portfolio.

 ### UPDATED LINKEDLN

  The linkedln profile has also been updated.

- As mentioned, this can be retrieved by click of the [Linkedln](https://www.linkedin.com/in/stella-ling-46246476/)
+ As mentioned, this can be retrieved by click of the [Linkedln](https://www.linkedin.com/in/stella-ling-46246476/) button.